 Sweet Potato and Turkey Shepherd’s Pie

-- When sweet potatoes are done steaming, remove from steamer and mash in a medium bowl with a potato masher with 2 tablespoons butter, salt, pepper, and the remaining 1 tablespoon of thyme.
-Spread mashed sweet potatoes on top of vegetables in casserole dish.
+- When sweet potatoes are done steaming, remove from steamer and mash in a large bowl with a potato masher with 2 tablespoons more butter, the milk (1 cup), and salt pepper to taste.

-- Bake at 350 degrees for 30 minutes, or until beginning to brown on top and heated completely through.
+- Bake at 375 degrees for 30-40 minutes, or until beginning to brown on top and heated completely through.
 Allow to cool for at least 5-10 minutes before serving, for best results.